FrontRunner: Davis County

 Upon entering Davis County, FrontRunner also enters the city of North Salt Lake.
-Continuing north it passes through North Salt Lake and enters the city of Woods Cross.
+Continuing north, it passes through North Salt Lake and enters the city of Woods Cross.
 Still maintaining its course to the north and slightly to the east, it reaches the next station, Woods Cross, at 750 South 800 West.
 From this station it continues on its northeast course as it leaves Woods Cross and enters the city of West Bountiful.
 Passing northwest through West Bountiful, the route enters the city of Centerville as it continues north along the west side of I-15.
 Continuing north, it leaves Centerville and enters the city of Farmington Upon entering Farmington, the route continues north until it reaches the Farmington station, at 450 West 800 North.
-At the northwest end of this station it crosses under the pedestrian bridge (which allows passengers to cross over the FrontRunner and Union Pacific tracks which run between the station's passenger platform and the station's parking lot).
+At the northwest end of this station, FrontRunner crosses under the pedestrian bridge (which allows passengers to cross over the FrontRunner and Union Pacific tracks which run between the station's passenger platform and the station's parking lot).

 Following this station, FrontRunner leaves Farmington and enters the city of Kaysville.
 Continuing along the west side of I-15 it continues north, leaving Kaysville and entering the city of Layton.
-Immediately after crossing under Layton Parkway it reaches the next station, Layton at 150 South Main Street.
-Heading north from the station, continues north through Layton before leaving the city and entering the city of Clearfield.
+Immediately after crossing under Layton Parkway, FrontRunner reaches the next station, Layton at 150 South Main Street.
+Heading north from the station, it continues north through Layton before leaving the city and entering the city of Clearfield.

 Continuing northwest FrontRunner reaches the next station, Clearfield, at 1250 South State Street (SR-126.
 From this station the route continues northwest and then north as it passes through Clearfield.
 It then leaves Clearfield and enters the city of Clinton.
 Heading north it passes immediately west of the border between Clinton and the city of Sunset, then leaving Clinton and Davis County and enters Weber County.